 “There’s no explaining him.”

 We kept gobbling pizza and downing beer, until we lay back in the booth, too stuffed to move.
 Robby put his feet on top of mine.
 We gave each other foot massages under the table, while the waiter settles the bill.
-I left a big tip.
+I leave a big tip.
 Robbie asks me if it helped solve my problems.

 “Just to forget about them.”